-Years ago, you'd need to tap the search field, then pull down the page to view the "Request Desktop Site" option.
-Then, it became easier by long-pressing the refresh icon or opening the Share sheet, then selecting the "Request Desktop Site" option.
-Now, the option is built into the new website viewing menu in iOS 13, which you can try out right now in the iOS 13 beta.
+Many years ago, you'd need to tap the search field, then pull down the page to view the "Request Desktop Site" option.
+Then, it became easier by long-pressing the refresh icon or opening the Share sheet, and selecting the "Request Desktop Site" option.
+Now, the option is built into the new Website View menu in iOS 13, which you can easily access as we'll show you below.

 To access the setting, first head to the mobile site that you'd want to switch to its desktop view, then tap on the "AA" icon in the left of the search field.
 From there, tap "Request Desktop Website" on the pop-up menu, and the site will instantly show up in its desktop format — provided it has a supported desktop version.

 What's interesting about this is that it's not a temporary setting.
 The webpage in question will stay in its desktop version for as long as you keep the tab open, whenever you close the tab then revisit the page in another tab, and whenever you force-quit Safari.

 However, before iOS 13's stable release, the latter two would reset the page back to the mobile view.
 So it may be just a bug that it does not anymore, especially considering when you open the Website View menu again, it says "Request Desktop Website" instead of "Request Mobile Website" when it should be the opposite.